kjbstar/recalboy/readme.md

 You then have options to set the keys of your storage solution.

-## TODO
+# TODO
-* Improve the layout when I'll get my PiTFT screen :)
+* <strike>Improve the layout when I'll get my PiTFT screen :)</strike> --> DONE
-* Maybe a templating system to easily choose another layout
+* <strike>Maybe a templating system to easily choose another layout</strike> --> DONE
 * Add more informations from running games, to get something less basic.
-* Arcade games : finding, adding, and managing the display of instructions card / move lists, to never forget how to make a Hadoken :)
+* Arcade games : finding, adding, and managing the display of instructions card / move lists, to never forget how to make a Hadoken :) --> WORK IN PROGRESS

-## Limitations
+# Limitations
 Sadly, as Recalboy use Retroarch Network Commands, keep in mind that the following systems are (still) not supported :
 * Dosbox
 * Pifba